modesttree/Projeny/README.md

 Note the following:
 * Packages that are listed underneath the `AssetsFolder` category will be placed directly underneath the `Assets/` directory of your project
 * Packages that are listed underneath the `PluginsFolder` category will be placed directly underneath the `Assets/Plugins` directory of your project
-* All packages underneath the `SolutionProjects` category will have their own .csproj file generated, when running `Project -> Update C# Project` or when hitting the "Update Solution" button within the package manager
+* All packages underneath the `SolutionProjects` category will have their own .csproj file generated, when running `Project -> Update C# Project` or when hitting the `Update Solution` button within the package manager
     * Note that you can also use a regular expression instead of explitly listing the full package name.
 For example, if you want to create a C# project for every package in your project add the line `/.*` which will match everything
 * You can also optionally add folders to the generated solution, to organize related projects together.
 Each folder has one regex pattern that is used to filter the full list of projects, and must also be prefixed with a forward slash
 * All the regexes used in the package files follows the regex rules defined for python (more details <a href="https://docs.python.org/2/library/re.html">here</a>)